facebookincubator/velox/README.md

 The following setup scripts use the `DEPENDENCY_DIR` environment variable to set the location to download and build packages.
 This defaults to `deps-download` in the current working directory.

 Use `INSTALL_PREFIX` to set the install directory of the packages.
 This defaults to `deps-install` in the current working directory on macOS and to the default install location (eg. `/usr/local`) on linux.
 Using the default install location `/usr/local` on macOS is discouraged since this location is used by certain Homebrew versions.

-You will have to manually add the `INSTALL_PREFIX` value in the IDE or bash environment, say `export INSTALL_PREFIX=/Users/$USERNAME/velox/deps-install` to `~/.zshrc` so that Velox builds can use the installed packages.
+Manually add the `INSTALL_PREFIX` value in the IDE or bash environment, say `export INSTALL_PREFIX=/Users/$USERNAME/velox/deps-install` to `~/.zshrc` so that subsequent Velox builds can use the installed packages.

-You can also reuse this install for Velox clients such as Prestissimo by specifying a common location.
+*You can reuse `DEPENDENCY_INSTALL` and `INSTALL_PREFIX` for Velox clients such as Prestissimo by specifying a common shared directory.`*

 ### Setting up on macOS